 Formed in 1981, Apollo Friends in Sport (Apollo) came into existence after a small group of individuals came together with an idea to form an athletic social group in Calgary, Alberta.
 The idea was to fulfill the needs of like-minded people with a sport tournament and social activities.
 Four people attended the first meeting.

-Apollo's multi-sport festival, Western Cup, will see over 1,300 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, hockey, and cross country skiing.
+Apollo's multi-sport festival, Western Cup, sees over 1,300 attendees and athletes from across North America compete in a range of sport tournaments including volleyball, bowling, curling, dodgeball, hockey, and cross-country skiing.

 As always, at the Western Cup Dance we have an amazing lineup of DJs and have state-of-the-art lighting and sound to make for an unforgettable night.
 For our sponsors, it will be your chance to get your brand in front of our guests while supporting a great cause.

 Our generous sponsors make Western Cup possible, and because of their donations, we are able to give back to the communities we serve.
-This year, Apollo is pleased to give back to three deserving local organizations:⠀⠀⠀⠀
+This past year, Apollo was pleased to give back to three deserving local organizations:⠀⠀⠀⠀

 Skipping Stone Foundation whose mission is connecting trans and gender diverse youth, adults and families with comprehensive and low barrier access to the support they need and deserve including: community, mental health, medical services and educational opportunities. @skippingstoneca